Taranaki cricket team

-Taranaki cricket team represents the Taranaki Region of New Zealand.
-It competes in the Hawke Cup.
+The Taranaki cricket team represents the Taranaki Region of New Zealand.
+It is one of the 21 teams from around New Zealand that compete in the Hawke Cup.

 Taranaki as a representative team played as early as 1877.
+The Taranaki Cricket Association was formed in Hāwera in March 1894, and its first annual meeting was held in Hāwera in September 1894.
+The clubs in the association at the time were Hawera, Hawera Star, New Plymouth, Clifton, Stratford, Unity and Opunake.

 First-class matches

 Between 1883 and 1898 Taranaki played eight matches that are now considered first-class.
 They won one match, lost six and drew one.